lucasktlee/posts/static/colophon.md

 Parenthetically, I _am_ aware that Gotham was the signature font of the Obama 2008 and 2012 presidential campaigns, while the Romney 2012 campaign used [Mercury Display](http://www.typography.com/fonts/mercury-display/overview/)—the inspiration for Mercury Text—for its headlines.
 What can I say?
 I like the contradiction.

+The typographic scale was constructed using the excellent classical typographic scale, as recorded by Bringhurst in <cite>The Elements of Typographic Style</cite>, with some interpolations to fill in certain gaps in the classical scale, as suggested by [Spencer Mortensen](http://spencermortensen.com).

 ### Technical Details

 **Warning:** Contains serious geekery.
 Read on at your peril.